 (Revised Version Approved by the Graduate Committee on Aug.
 28, 2007) (PK/DT clarifications Jan.
-2009, PK/AL/DT clarifications July 2009)
+2009, PK/AL/DT clarifications July 2009) (Revised intermediate committee meeting guidelines, and AF clarifications October 2021)

 The majority of the students admitted to our PhD program satisfy all of the requirements for passing the Comprehensive Examination by the end of their first year.
 All of them must do so by the end of their second year.
 This Appendix describes in detail the benchmarks that our PhD students must achieve after passing the Comprehensive Examination and the time scale they are expected to adhere to in order to make satisfactory progress towards the completion of their degree objective.